Fuming over setback to casino smoking ban, workers light up in New Jersey Statehouse meeting

 But the casinos oppose a smoking ban on competitive grounds, saying Atlantic City would lose business and jobs to casinos in neighboring states where smoking is permitted.
 Workers dispute that, citing research showing business improved at numerous casinos after a smoking ban.

-Recently, the industry has floated a proposal for enclosed smoking areas, but has not publicly spelled out the details.
-The Casino Association of New Jersey declined earlier this week to provide details on its vision for smoking rooms.
+Recently, the industry has floated a proposal for enclosed smoking areas, but without giving details publicly.
+The Casino Association of New Jersey recently declined to provide details on its vision for smoking rooms.
 In a statement Thursday, the group said, “It is clear that more and more people realize that the bill, as drafted, will have a significant adverse effect on Atlantic City’s economy.”

 Vicente said union members who disrupted the meeting made their point.